 NOTE: The purpose of the surface remote control switch is to prevent the emplacement access doors from being opened from underground without Central Control Center Facility action.
 The local enclosed/locked manual override switch works in conjunction with the surface remote control switch to provide locked controls for the emplacement access doors at each location.
 The audiovisual alarm provides a strobe and audible signal when the door is about to open.
 The time delay works in conjunction with the alarm.
 The motorized actuator and microprocessor indicate the status and action of the door-opening mechanism.
-The emplacement access doors at explicitly and actions (status) of the emplacement access doors.
+The emplacement access door panels aid in monitoring the positions (status) of the emplacement access doors.